jordiagv/project1_datascientist_nanodegree/README.md

 ## 1. Installations

 Python version 3.x.
-It is recommended to use anaconda which includes the following packages: pandas, numpy, math, matplotlib, seaborn and sklearn
+It is recommended to use anaconda which includes the following packages: pandas, numpy, math, matplotlib, seaborn and sklearn.

 Other required libraries that are not included in the Anaconda package: